How To Stay Relevant As A Language Learning Blogger In 2023

 I post much less frequently than many other bloggers but there’s a primary reason for this.
 When considering a blog post on language learning, I ask myself:

-- If yes, I share.
+1. Is anyone else talking about this?
+2. Do I have a unique opinion or piece of advice on this?
+3. If yes, I share.
 If no, there’s no point repeating what’s already been said many times by others.

 Going back to point #3, ensure that whatever you’re saying is answering the questions people are continually asking.